Social Work BA

 Traditional On-Campus and Distributed Learning Programs

 The School of Social Work offers two social work programs with distinct formats: (1) a traditional on-campus learning format; and (2) a distributed learning (DL) format that allows students to take courses online with periodic class time on campus.
-Both the traditional on-campus and DL programs are the same, fully accredited curriculum.
+Both the traditional on-campus and DL programs offer the same, fully accredited curricula.

-When all prerequisites are met, students may enroll in the professional sequence courses in the social work major.
-Courses in the traditional on-campus program are offered two days a week with an additional two days a week for seniors participating in a required internship.
+After the social work prerequisites are met, students will apply and then enroll in the professional sequence courses in the social work major.
+Courses in the traditional on-campus professional sequence program are offered two days a week with an additional two days a week for seniors participating in a required internship.
 The traditional on-campus program is a full-time program completed over a year and a half.

-The DL program, designed for individuals committed to providing professional social work services in our service region, is a hybrid format with students attending courses on the Chico State campus two weekends per semester and attending regularly scheduled live evening class sessions through an online platform.
-DL students can choose either a two-year course plan or a part-time, three-year course plan.
+The DL professional sequence program, designed for individuals committed to providing professional social work services in our NorCal service region, is a hybrid format with students attending courses on the Chico State campus two weekends per semester and attending regularly scheduled live evening class sessions through an online platform.
+The DL professional sequence program is completed over a year and a half, and includes a summer session.

 Students who plan to apply to the traditional on-campus program should consult with the BSW Director to review their current academic standing and courses completed, as well as to discuss an academic plan.
 Similarly, students who plan to apply to the DL program should consult with the DL Coordinator or the DL Advisor.
 Major advising is mandatory each semester to ensure successful completion of the professional sequence and on-time graduation.